-HEAD has recently launched the HEAD Graphene Touch Prestige line of racquets and in the end of the July it’s time for the new HEAD Graphene 360 Speed racquets.
+HEAD has recently launched the HEAD Graphene Touch Prestige line of racquets and at the end of July it is time for the new HEAD Graphene 360 Speed racquets.
 This is the line endorsed by Novak Djokovic and Alex Zverev to name a few.

-New HEAD Graphene 360 Speed Racquets – Let’s look at the specs
+New HEAD Graphene 360 Speed Racquets – Let us look at the specs

-This table is copied from a brochure so it’s not the most easy to read perhaps, but I think it should work as a decent overview of the different racquets available in the new HEAD Graphene 360 Speed racquets line.
-Don’t bother with the crossed-over racquets, they should also be available.
+This table is copied from a brochure so perhaps not the most easy to read, but I think it should work as a decent overview of the different racquets available in the new HEAD Graphene 360 Speed racquets line.
+Do not bother with the crossed-over racquets, they should also be available.

 So what is new with the new HEAD Graphene 360 Speed racquets compared to the previous HEAD Graphene Touch Speed line?
 Well, for one, they have a thicker beam.
 From 22 mm to 23 mm for the Pro, MP and MP Lite models.
 There are no RA numbers in the above image, but I guess the thicker beam will mean slightly different racquets.
 Since this is quite fresh information I have no idea what the Graphene 360 is and if it is intended to mute the racquets even more than the Touch.
 I hope to review the Graphene 360 racquets and give a better idea of how they play.